sagar-aryal/JAVASCRIPT-PRACTICE/README.md

+# JAVASCRIPT PRACTICE

+## Description

-# This is a repository for summer practice and learning.
+This is a repository for practice and learning JavaScript in depth.